KonstiSchaetz/Final_Project_Ironhack/README.md

 Finally I will consider to represent the findings in Tableau as well.

-Challenges may be imbalance of data, finding  the right model and interpreting it correctly.
+Challenges may be imbalance of data, scaling if needed based on the model, finding  the right model and interpreting it correctly.

 Submission
  I will hand in a clean and structured jupyter notebook and potentially a tableau dashboard that illustrates the most important findings.